 Once the data is written to InfluxDB we can see it in the web console by querying the measurement create in our database.

 Now we need to simply call the functions we discussed above and run our main program.
 Note that we have used `go` before the first two function call which makes them goroutines and they execute concurrently.

-On running the code you will see the logs for all the stages of our pipeline getting written to the stdout and it very closely resembles real-life scenario where data is written by IoT devices and gets processed in near real time.
+On running the code you will see the logs for all the stages of our pipeline getting written to the stdout and it very closely resembles real-life scenarios where data is written by IoT devices and gets processed in near real-time.